allfoxwy/UnitXP_SP3/README.md

 Return TRUE for in sight, FALSE for NOT in sight, NIL for error.

 This function has limitation:
+- This is an expensive function.
+Basically it is raytracing on CPU.
+So it is recommended to check distance (or apply other filters such as friend/foe) before calling this function.
 - It works locally, no server communication, not precisely accurate.
 - I don't know how to read object's height, so this function treat everything as Human height.